microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Mapped Types.md

 };
 ```

-In this example, `OptionsFlags` will take all the properties from the type `Type` and change their values to be a boolean.
+In this example, `OptionsFlags` will take all the properties from the type `Features` and change their values to be a boolean.

 ```ts twoslash
 type OptionsFlags<Type> = {